Extraterritorial applications in export controls: EU, UK, US, and CN – what to consider

 • Legal persons: incorporated or constituted under UK law

+The Chinese export control law is the central legislation for Chinese export controls.
+The main objective of the ECL is to protect Chinese national security.
 The ECL is not extraterritorial in nature.
-It covers exports from China and the transfer of controlled items (“deemed exports”) by Chinese nationals (individuals and legal persons) to non-Chinese nationals.
+It covers exports from China and the transfer of controlled items ("deemed exports") by Chinese nationals (individuals and legal persons) to non-Chinese nationals.

 4.1 Extraterritorial nature of US Export Administration Regulations (EAR)